Marcin Jahn | Dev Notebook

 Repositories

 Repository pattern is a well-known approach and it is also used outside of DDD.
 DDD-specific fact is that only the Aggregate Roots should have their repositories.
-Other aggregates should be accessed via their aggregate roots.
+Other entities should be accessed via their aggregate roots.

 There are two kinds of events: